Why Linear and Connected TV Are Better Together

 1. Reach your audience wherever they watch.

 Combining CTV and linear TV advertising means you can get in front of your audience regardless of how they’re watching TV.
-Best of all, you can reach your audience wherever it’s more cost-effective to do so.
-Sometimes, new streaming advertisers will pay steep targeting fees to reach certain audiences through CTV when those same audiences are reachable for less on linear.
-When advertising on both, you’ll gain the ability to decide which audiences to target through each form of TV.
+Even better, you can reach your audience wherever it’s most cost-effective to do so.

 2. Reinforce brand messaging.

 Keeping your campaign consistent across both traditional TV and CTV only helps with building recognition and trust.
-When viewers see the same brand messaging repeated, it reinforces the brand's identity and benefits.
-This consistency ensures that whether the audience is watching live sports on cable or binge-watching a series on their favorite streaming service, they view a cohesive message that strengthens brand recall and loyalty.
+So whether your audience is watching live sports on ESPN or binge-watching a true crime series on Hulu, they experience the same message, strengthening brand recall and loyalty

 3. Tap into incremental reach.

 Just because many households still watch cable, doesn’t mean everyone does.
 Younger demographics especially spend more time with streaming compared to older age groups.
-So if you really want to reach all potential customers, using both linear and CTV is important.
+So if you really want to reach all potential customers, using both linear and CTV is a must.

-A report by Comcast found that 57% of reach achieved from streaming is incremental beyond a linear campaign.
-This means complementing an established linear TV campaign with CTV does help brands get in front of fresh audiences.
-According to the report, campaigns achieve the greatest reach when 10-40% of the TV budget is dedicated to streaming and the rest goes to linear.
-When more than 40% of budget is dedicated to streaming, campaigns tend to run into frequency challenges and begin sacrificing reach.
+And according an analysis of 150,000 multi-screen campaigns, reach is greatest when 20-30% of the TV budget is dedicated to streaming and the rest goes to linear.
+When more than 30% of budget is dedicated to streaming, campaigns tend to run into frequency challenges and begin sacrificing reach.
+Of course, the perfect ratio will be unique to each business and campaign goals.

-However, managing campaigns across both forms of TV comes with challenges, including:
+However, managing campaigns across both forms of TV comes with challenges.

 1. Frequency management becomes a must.

 Overexposure to the same ad can lead to viewer fatigue and inefficiency.
 In fact, CTV viewers already cite seeing the same ad too often as their top problem with the channel.
-And frequency becomes even harder to manage when using both linear and CTV.
+And managing frequency becomes even harder with both linear and CTV.

 2. Measurement practices are inconsistent.